phluid61/internet-drafts/http2-encoded-data/draft.md

 If an endpoint detects that the payload of an `ENCODED_DATA` frame is incorrectly encoded it MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type `DATA_ENCODING_ERROR` ({{error}}).

+`ENCODED_DATA` frames are subject to flow control and can only be sent when a stream is in the "open" or "half closed (remote)" states.
+The entire `ENCODED_DATA` frame payload is included in flow control, including the encoded data, and Pad Length and Padding fields if present.
+If an `ENCODED_DATA` frame is received whose stream is not in "open" or "half closed (local)" state, the recipient MUST respond with a stream error ({{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type STREAM_CLOSED.

 ## DATA\_ENCODING\_ERROR  {#error}